 Traditionally, hearing devices are designed to pick up sounds in a narrow range so wearers can focus on specific sounds, such as someone’s voice, while in a noisy environment.
 According to Dr. Ricketts, this can be challenging for musicians, as they need to be able to simultaneously hear a multitude of sounds from their bandmates in order to play properly.
 For most musicians, this means seeing a hearing healthcare professional to have custom ear molds created that sync with their monitors so they can more clearly hear themselves and their bandmates while playing in front of a loud crowd.

 Building upon this familiarity between the two fields, Dr. Ricketts and D’Onofrio, a musician in her own right, hope their findings will influence an improvement in hearing device technology and fittings for musicians.
-With the various specializations in today’s hearing healthcare technology—waterproof for athletic wearers, wireless connectivity for digitally savvy wearers—hearing devices made with a musician’s needs in mind may just be a natural progression.
+With the various specializations in today’s hearing healthcare technology—water resistant for athletic wearers, wireless connectivity for digitally savvy wearers—hearing devices made with a musician’s needs in mind may just be a natural progression.